igw-ted/d3-simple-gauge/README.md

 ## How To Use

 Most of the settings have a default, but at the very least you need to set the `rootElement` and something to add into the `data` variable.
-If you plan to show labels, you need to set the `labelElement` and possibly add the unit to plan to use, if any, to `unit` as well.
+If you plan to show labels, you need to set the `labelElement` and add the unit you plan to use, if any, to `unit` as well.

 **HTML**
 ```